 - Help your student understand that a little bit of loneliness at times is OK.
 Learning to be alone at times is an important adult skill.

-- Remind your student that she may be comparing her current new and developing friendships to her (perhaps somewhat idealized) memory of her friends at home – friendships that took years to develop.
+- Remind your student that they may be comparing their current new and developing friendships to their (perhaps somewhat idealized) memory of friends at home – friendships that took years to develop.

 - Share some thoughts with your student about your own friends.
 How did you meet them?
 Get to know them better?
 How do you feel about your friendships in general?